 You can view a live case study on Domo Dashboard that was built for one of my clients.
 Many more complex dashboards were built on Domo, whose case studies will be shared.

 - Great tool to build dashboards.
 Very intuitive and fast learning curve for any analyst.

 - Each visualization is called a card.
 Multiple cards can form a collection.
 These collections can make up a single page.
 Everything should be built and presented in this manner to end users for the most effective use.

 - The data sources connections & the reports can be chosen very quickly, the data can be transformed using ETL/Dataflow/SQL Dataflows options which are great options in merging & transforming multiple datasets.
 Beastmode option within cards is another great option for formulae, data manipulations, calculated formulae and much more.

-- There is also a Dojo-Domo community where you can get help from existing analysts/users of domo on most basic queries.
+- There is also a Dojo-Domo community where you can get help from existing analysts/users of Domo on most basic queries.
 The updates to the products and the way it’s growing is also huge.

 - Creating a new connection where the data source is not integrated in their can take a lot of time.
 The entire code will have to be written on Developer domo site and then published.
 The approval time is really on Domo which can take 2-4 weeks or much longer depend on the level of support you have with them.